 Pros and cons of SDN controllers

 One major benefit of SDN controllers is the centralized controller is aware of all available network paths and can direct packets based on traffic requirements.
 Because of the controller's visibility into the network, it can automatically modify traffic flows and notify network administrators about congested links.

 Companies can use more than one controller, adding a backup for redundancy.
 It's common for both commercial and open source SDN options to use three controllers.
 This redundancy enables the network to continue running in the event of lost connectivity or controller susceptibility.

 The controller acts as a single point of failure, so securing it is pivotal to any software-defined network.
 Whoever owns the controller has access to the entire network.
 This means network admins should create security and authentication policies to ensure only the right people have access.

 Vendors that offer SDN controllers include the following:

 - Hewlett Packard Enterprise.

 Open source SDN controllers

-SDN controllers are available in a variety of open source options, including:
+SDN controllers are also available as open source options, including the following: